Gendercide: Femicide

 Femicide is defined as the systematic killing of women for various reasons, usually cultural.
 The word is attested from the 1820s.
-According to the United Nations, the biologically normal sex ratio at birth ranges from 102 to 106 males per 100 females.
-However, ratios higher than normal – sometimes as high as 130 – have been observed.
-This is now causing increasing concern in some South Asian, East Asian, and Central Asian countries.
-Such disparities almost always reflect a preference for boys as a result of deeply embedded social, cultural, political and economic factors.

 The most widespread form of femicide is in the form of gender-selective infanticide in cultures with strong preferences for males such as China and India.
 According to the United Nations, male-to-female ratios have experienced radical changes from the normal range.
 Gendercide of girls is reported to be a rising problem in several countries.
 Census statistics report that in countries such as China, the male to female ratio is as high as 120 men for every 100 women.
-Many experts attribute such a ratio to institutions such as China’s one-child policy.
+Many experts attribute such a ratio to institutions such as China's one-child policy.
 Female heirs were considered less desirable than male heirs, and subsequently abandoned and eliminated in mass.
 Gendercide also takes the forms of infanticide and lethal violence against a particular gender at any stage of life.
 The World Bank describes violence against girls and women as a "global pandemic".
 One in three women experiences gender-based violence in their lifetime.
 In research released in 2019, 38% of murdered women were killed by an intimate partner.

 Sex ratios at birth over time in China: